wandb/docs/docs/guides/app/features/panels/intro.md

 ## Check workspace settings

-A workspace's type indicates indicates whether the workspace generates panels automatically.
+A workspace's type indicates whether the workspace generates panels automatically.
 Next to the name of your workspace is a clipboard icon.

-If the icon is a green diamond, panels are generated automatically.
-If the icon is a purple safety pin and ruler, panels are generated manually.
+- If the icon is a green diamond, automatic panel generation is enabled.
+- If the icon is a purple safety pin and ruler, automatic panel generation is disabled.

 To configure panel generation, [reset the workspace](#reset-a-workspace).

 ## Reset a workspace

-By default, a worksplace displays panels automatically for all keys [`log`](../../../../ref/python/log.md) in the project.
+By default, a worksplace automatically generates panels for all keys [`log`](../../../../ref/python/log.md) in the project.
 This can help you get started quickly by visualizing all available data for the project.

 :::info
-When automatic panel generation is configured for a workspace, W&B uses the key value you specify with [`log`](../../../../ref/python/log.md) to determine whether or not to create a new panel.
+When a workspace has automatic panel generation enabled, W&B uses the key value you specify with [`log`](../../../../ref/python/log.md) to determine whether or not to create a new panel.
 :::